tedneward/Azgaarnoth/Classes/Warlock/Undead.md

 The appearance of your Form of Dread reflects some aspect of your patron.
 For example, your form could be a shroud of shadows forming the crown and robes of your lich patron, or your face might transform into bat-like features due to your vampire patron.

 ```
     npc.defer(lambda npc: npc.bonusactions.append(f"***Form of Dread ({npc.proficiencybonus()}/Recharges on long rest).*** You transform into an aspect of your patron's power.
-You gain the following benefits while transformed: You gain 1d10 + {npc.levels('Warlock')} temporary hit points; Once during each of your turns, when you hit a creature with an attack, you can force it to make a Wisdom saving throw (DC {npc.pactmagic.spellsavedc()}), and if the saving throw fails, the target is frightened of you until the end of your next turn; You are immune to the frightened condition{' and necrotic damage' if npc.levels('Warlock') >= 10 else ''}.") )
+You gain the following benefits while transformed: You gain 1d10 + {npc.levels('Warlock')} temporary hit points; Once during each of your turns, when you hit a creature with an attack, you can force it to make a Wisdom saving throw (DC {npc.pactmagic.spellsavedc}), and if the saving throw fails, the target is frightened of you until the end of your next turn; You are immune to the frightened condition{' and necrotic damage' if npc.levels('Warlock') >= 10 else ''}.") )
 ```

 ## Grave Touched